 9. Employees are often specialists while entrepreneurs are generalists

-No matter what they tell you, there is no degree in entrepreneurship that will make you Jeff Bezos.
+No matter what they tell you, there is no academic degree in entrepreneurship that will make you Jeff Bezos.
 You may have the highest Honors in entrepreneurship (from a top university) and be able to develop the best business models but if you cannot sell a solution and make money from it consistently and at scale, you are just a theorist at best.

 Employees work based on a specific role in a specific department courtesy of a specific educational qualification.
 Entrepreneurs work based on personality, opportunity, gut-feel, inspiration, creativity and natural gifts.